Background

 • Description of the proposed research setting

-• List the 5 most relevant publications from both faculty members
+• Five most relevant publications from both faculty members

-• Description of the external mentor’s research background, experience, professional activities and contributions related to the proposed transdisciplinary work
+Provide a statement from the external mentor that addresses the mentor's research background, experience, professional activities and contributions related to the proposed transdisciplinary work.

 • Objectives of the proposed research program

-• Explanation of the transdisciplinary nature of program
+• Explanation of the transdisciplinary nature of the program

 • Theoretical approach or framework

-• Contribution that the research will make to the advancement of knowledge
+• The contribution that the research will make to the advancement of knowledge

 Questions?